SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 Now the more interesting part!

-Let's start by looking at the Geekbench overall scores and the various benchmarking workloads both when running on a single core, or all (two) available cores:
+Let's start by looking at the Geekbench overall scores and the various benchmarking workloads, both on a single core and all (two) available cores:

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"